syncfusion-content/blazor-docs/blazor/datagrid/searching.md

 The Syncfusion Grid component provides a capability to clear searched data in the grid.
 This functionality offers the ability to reset or clear any active search filters that have been applied to the grid’s data.

-To clear the searched grid records from an external button, you can set the [SearchSettings.key](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_SearchSettings) property to an empty string to clear the search text.
+To clear the searched grid records from an external button, you can set the [SearchSettings.Key](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_SearchSettings) property to an empty string to clear the search text.This property represents the current search text in the search box.

 The following example demonstrates how to clear the searched records using an external button.